Birthright (Star Trek: The Next Generation): Reception

 In 2011, The A.V.
 Club rated both Part I of Birthright as a "B+" and Part II with a "B", while noting the theme of fathers.
 They felt the first half was stronger than the second, but that the episodes are quite distinct.
 They elaborate that they felt the first part had a good setup which raised a lot of questions, but they felt that this build-up was not really resolved in the second part in a satisfying way, and many questions raised in the first part were not answered at all in the sequel.

-In 2019, a listicle published on content farm Screen Rant ranked a character introduced in this episode, Ba'el, as the 5th most important Romulan of the Star Trek franchise, also noting her Romulan and Klingon alien heritage.
+In 2019, a listicle published on Screen Rant ranked a character introduced in this episode, Ba'el, as the fifth most important Romulan of the Star Trek franchise, also noting her Romulan and Klingon alien heritage.
 This episode is noted for depicting a Romulan prison camp, which connects to other plot elements in Worf's character story and the episode.
 However, the author of another listicle on Screen Rant felt that the romance between Worf and Ba'el was one of the negative one-off romances on the show, in particular they were critical of Worf "being a jerk" about Ba'el’s heritage.

 "Birthright" was also recommended by yet another listicle on Screen Rant as background on the character Data, for the series Star Trek: Picard.
 The author points out how "Birthright" examines Data's dream program.